tmobile/magentaA11y/_checklist-native/calendar-date-picker.md

   - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.

 ### State
-- By default, disabled or unavailble dates are announced as dimmed
+- By default, disabled or unavailable dates are announced as dimmed

 - **UIKit**
   - For enabled trigger element: Set `isEnabled` to `true`.